MyScript/iinkTS/README.md

     <div id="editor"></div>
 ```

-5. In JavaScript and within a `<script>` tag placed before the closing tag `</body>`, create the editor using the Editor `constructor` function, your editor html element and a simple configuration:
+5. In JavaScript and within a `<script>` tag placed before the closing tag `</body>`, create the editor using the Editor `constructor` function, your editor html element and a simple configuration, then initialize it:
 ```javascript
   const editorElement = document.getElementById('editor');